No, questions about migration and visa requirements must be directed to the Department of Home Affairs www.border.gov.au

 An AITSL skills assessment certificate is valid for two years from the date of issue and cannot be renewed.

 Your first step is to contact AITSL to clarify the reason behind your assessment outcome.
 If you do not agree with your outcome, you may request a formal appeal.
 This request must be made within 60 days of the date of your assessment outcome.The application for appeal will be emailed on request and must be lodged within 30 days of receiving the form.
 There is a fee for this service.
-For information about current fees please visit our fees page https://www.aitsl.edu.au/migrate-to-australia/feesAn independent reviewer will consider additional information/evidence demonstrating you met the assessment criteria at the time of your initial assessment.
+For information about current fees please visit our fees page https://www.aitsl.edu.au/migrate-to-australia/feesAn independent reviewer will consider the original application and additional information/evidence demonstrating you met the assessment criteria at the time of your initial assessment.
 If you wish to submit new evidence, obtained after the date of your assessment outcome, such as a recent qualification or an Academic IELTS test result, you will need to submit a new assessment application.